Frequently Asked Questions

 1.)
 Use a compass: The south pole of a magnet will attract the end of the compass needle pointing north.

 2.)
-Float the magnet in still water, the north pole of the magnet will align with magnetic north.
+Float the magnet in still water, the north pole of the magnet will align with the magnetic north.

 3.)
 Opposites attract, use a magnet with known poles, the marked north will attract the south pole of the unknown magnet.